hashicorp/terraform/website/docs/language/settings/backends/azurerm.html.md

 When authenticating using the Storage Account's Access Key - the following fields are also supported:

 * `access_key` - (Optional) The Access Key used to access the Blob Storage Account.
 This can also be sourced from the `ARM_ACCESS_KEY` environment variable.

 ---

+When authenticating using AzureAD Authentication - the following fields are also supported:

+* `use_azuread_auth` - (Optional) Should AzureAD Authentication be used to access the Blob Storage Account.
+This can also be sourced from the `ARM_USE_AZUREAD` environment variable.

+-> **Note:** When using AzureAD for Authentication to Storage you also need to ensure the `XXX` and `XXX` roles are assigned.

+---